lajumia/speedpress/Readme.txt

 - Asset CleanUp: Allows you to unload unused CSS on specific pages.
 - WP Rocket: Has a "Remove Unused CSS" feature in its performance settings.
 - Perfmatters: Helps disable unnecessary CSS files for faster loading.
 - Autoptimize: Combines, minifies, and eliminates unused CSS.
+VERIFIED BM - Facebook Business Manager

 3. Manually Remove Unused CSS
 For a more controlled approach, you can manually clean unused CSS: